raum-dellamorte/an-outside-place/readme.md

 You may understand that all must be returned to The Nothing and serve as a digestive aid, helping to break down some of the more stubborn living things in this place.
-Perhaps you could earn the favor of That Which Is Not and ascend to The Present as representative of The Void, Mercinary of the Abyss.
+Perhaps you could earn the favor of That Which Is Not and ascend to The Present as representative of The Void, Mercenary of the Abyss.

 Or perhaps you are a trouble maker?
 It may be The Chaos, The Noise, The Instability that you would align yourself with, like those naughty Sins of the Elements.
 No loyalties tug